The pixel

 BOM software is a type of software used to create and manage BOMs.
 BOM software typically includes features such as:

-BOM software can be used by organizations of all sizes and in a variety of industries.
+BOM software, sometimes also called a BOM tool, can be used by organizations of all sizes and in a variety of industries.
 It is often integrated with other supply chain management tools, such as enterprise resource planning (ERP) and product lifecycle management (PLM) software.

-Amplio is the leading BOM analytics solution that helps electronics companies identify, manage, and mitigate any risks that arise from their bill of materials.
+Amplio's BOM tool helps electronics companies identify, manage, and mitigate any risks that arise from their bill of materials.
+Here’s how our software sets itself apart:

 Why is transparency in supply chain important?